 When installed with a heat pump, the furnace control automatically changes the timing sequence to avoid long blower off times during demand defrost cycles.
-When the R-to-Wand- Y or R-to-W-and-Y-and-G circuits are energized the furnace control CPU will continue to turn on the blower motor BLWM at HEAT speed, and begin a heating cycle.
-The blower motor BLWM will remain on until the end of the prepurge period, then shut off for 24 sec then come back on at HEAT speed.
-When the W input signal disappears, the furnace control begins a normal inducer post-purge period and the blower switches to COOL speed after a 3 sec delay.
-If the R-to-W-and-Y-and-G signals disappear at the same time, the blower motor BLWM will remain on for the selected blower- OFF delay period.
-If the R-to-W-and-Y signals disappear, leaving the G signal, the blower motor BLWM will continue running the blower motor at HEAT speed after the selected blower-OFF delay period is completed.
+Whenever W/W1 is energized along with Y1 or Y/Y2, the furnace control CPU will transition to or bring on the blower motor BLWM at cooling airflow or low-heat airflow whichever is lowest.
+The blower motor BLWM will remain on until the main burners ignite then shut OFF and remain OFF for 25 seconds before coming back on at heating airflow.
+When the W/W1 input signal disappears, the furnace control begins a normal inducer post-purge period while changing the blower airflow.
+If Y/Y2 input is still energized the furnace control CPU will transition the blower motor BLWM airflow to cooling airflow.
+If Y/Y2 input signal disappears and the Y1 input is still energized the furnace control CPU will transition the blower motor BLWM to low-cooling airflow.
+If both the Y1 and Y/Y2 signals disappear at the same time, the blower motor BLWM will remain on at low-heat airflow for the selected blower-OFF delay period.
+At the end of the blower- OFF delay, the blower motor BLWM will shut OFF unless G is still energized, in which case the blower motor BLWM will operate at continuous blower airflow.